Abhilekhgautam/Your-First-Game-in-CPP/src/chapter_3/README.md

 ```

 I don't think we need any explanation here, we just applied the same translation technique we learnt earlier.
-Once you compile and run the code, we should be able to move the player now.
+Once you compile and run the code, you should be able to move the player now.
+Next up we will look at managing time in our game.